UnclassedPenguin/unclassedpenguin.github.io/_posts/2019-01-19-change-ubuntu-color-manually.md

 Again, edit them using your favorite text editor, starting with the ‘ubuntu-logo.script’  file.
 Look for these lines:

 {% highlight shell%}
-    # Previous background colour
+    # Previous background color
     # #300a24 --> 0.19, 0.04, 0.14
-    # New background colour
+    # New background color
     # #2c001e --> 0.16, 0.00, 0.12
     #
-    Window.SetBackgroundTopColor (0.16, 0.00, 0.12);     # Nice colour on top of the screen fading to
+    Window.SetBackgroundTopColor (0.16, 0.00, 0.12);     # Nice color on top of the screen fading to
-    Window.SetBackgroundBottomColor (0.16, 0.00, 0.12);  # an equally nice colour on the bottom
+    Window.SetBackgroundBottomColor (0.16, 0.00, 0.12);  # an equally nice color on the bottom
 {% endhighlight %}

-We will need to edit the values in parentheses following both the Window.SetBackground colours.
+We will need to edit the values in parentheses following both the Window.SetBackground colors.
 Here we will use the RGB Percent values we found earlier.

 Change it to look something like this:

 {% highlight shell%}
-    # Previous background colour
+    # Previous background color
     # #300a24 --> 0.19, 0.04, 0.14
-    # New background colour
+    # New background color
     # #2c001e --> 0.16, 0.00, 0.12
     #
     # Personal Color